ghxm/mepdb/README.md

 # mepdb

-This project aims to build a dataset of Members of the European Parliament (MEPs).
+This project aims to build a dataset of Members of the European Parliament (MEPs) (similar to the seemingly https://journals.sagepub.com/doi/10.1177/1465116508099764).
 It scrapes data from the official European Parliament MEP register and stores it in a SQLite database as well as in csv format (optional) for easy access and analysis.

 The dataset is structured as follows: